percona/pmm/doc/source/faq.rst

 =================================

-The best place to discuss PMM with developers and other community members is the `Community Forum <https://www.percona.com/forums/questions-discussions/percona-monitoring-and-management>`_.
+The best place to discuss PMM with developers and other community members is the `community forum <https://www.percona.com/forums/questions-discussions/percona-monitoring-and-management>`_.

-If you would like to report a bug, use the `JIRA Project <https://jira.percona.com/projects/PMM>`_.
+If you would like to report a bug, use the `PMM project in JIRA <https://jira.percona.com/projects/PMM>`_.

+.. _sys-req:

 What are the minimum system requirements for PMM?
 =================================================

+* **PMM Server**

-:PMM Server: Any system which can run Docker version 1.10 or later, and kernel 3.x-4.x
+  Any system which can run Docker version 1.12.6 or later.

+  It needs roughly 1 GB of storage for each monitored database node with data retention set to one week.

+  Minimum memory is 2 GB for one monitored database node, but it is not linear when you increase more nodes.
+  For example, data from 20 nodes should be easily handled with 16 GB.

+* **PMM Client**

-:PMM Client: Any modern 64-bit Linux distribution.
+  Any modern 64-bit Linux distribution.
- We recommend the latest versions of
+  It is tested on the latest versions of
- Debian, Ubuntu, CentOS, and RedHat Enterprise Linux.
+  Debian, Ubuntu, CentOS, and Red Hat Enterprise Linux.

+  Minimum 100 MB of storage is required for installing the *PMM Client* package.
+  With good constant connection to *PMM Server*, additional storage is not required.
+  However, the client needs to store any collected data that it is not able to send over immediately, so additional storage may be required if connection is unstable or throughput is too low.

 How to control memory consumption for Prometheus?
 =================================================